Foreign relations of India: North

-The bilateral relations between the Republic of India and the Paraguay have been traditionally strong due to strong commercial, cultural and strategic co-operation.
+The bilateral relations between the Republic of India and Paraguay have been traditionally strong due to strong commercial, cultural and strategic cooperation.
 India is represented in Paraguay through its embassy in Buenos Aires in Argentina.
 India also has an Honorary Consul-General in Asuncion.
 Paraguay opened its embassy in India in 2005.
+In May 2012, Fernando Lugo became the first Paraguayan President to visit India.
+He was accompanied by the Ministers of Foreign Affairs, Agriculture and Animal Husbandry and Commerce, and other senior government officials.